zowe/docs-site/docs/troubleshoot/app-framework/app-issue.md

 ## Raising a bug report

-Please provide as much of the information listed on [Troubleshooting Framework](app-troubleshoot.md) as possible.
+Please provide as much of the information listed on [Troubleshooting Zowe Application Framework](app-troubleshoot.md) as possible.
 Anyone working on the issue might need to request this and other information if it is not supplied initially.
 A description of the error and how it can be reproduced is the most important information.

 ## Raising an enhancement report